-For the year ended December 31, 2021, cash provided by financing activities was \$181.8 million, principally consisting of \$143.8 million of net proceeds from the issuance of the Notes, \$35.0 million of proceeds from the issuance of common stock related to the equity investment in us by an affiliate of Verizon, \$7.7 million of borrowings in excess of repayments from our Revolving Credit Facility, and \$7.0 million of proceeds from exercise of stock options, partially offset by \$11.7 million of proceeds from the reverse recapitalization, net of costs.
+For the year ended December 31, 2021, cash provided by financing activities was \$181.8 million, which principally consisted of \$143.8 million of net proceeds from the issuance of the Notes, \$35.0 million of proceeds from the issuance of our common stock related to the equity investment in us by an affiliate of Verizon, \$7.7 million of borrowings in excess of repayments from the Revolving Credit Facility, and \$7.0 million of proceeds from exercise of stock options, partially offset by \$11.7 million of proceeds from the reverse recapitalization, net of costs.

-For the year ended December 31, 2020, cash provided by financing activities was \$19.5 million, consisting of \$19.9 million of borrowings under our Revolving Credit Facility, which was established during 2020, partially offset by the impact of a \$0.6 million early termination fee paid in connection with the extinguishment of our previous secured borrowing facility.
+For the year ended December 31, 2020, cash provided by financing activities was \$19.5 million, which consisted of \$19.9 million of borrowings under the Revolving Credit Facility, which was established during 2020, partially offset by the impact of a \$0.6 million early termination fee paid in connection with the extinguishment of our previous secured borrowing facility.